 Information regarding CGU Procedures and COVID-19

 Claremont Graduate University is transitioning to online instruction immediately as well as to a reduced number of on-campus staff, beginning March 16.
-To date, we have no known cases of the novel coronavirus within the CGU community.
 We are communicating with students, faculty, staff, and alumni about our preparations and have instituted precautionary policies regarding travel and events.
 Additionally, we are encouraging our community to maintain healthy habits to inhibit the spread of the virus.

 CGU has an emergency task force team meeting daily to ensure the campus is prepared should a change in guidance become necessary.

 Because this situation is changing rapidly, we recommend that members of our community check this page daily for updates or new messages.

 CGU begins full online instruction on March 23, following spring break and continuing through the end of the spring semester.
 Students will receive guidance from their class professors regarding specific online instructions.
 For resources and tools please view the Academic Continuity Guide.

 CGU has canceled all in-person events, and is transitioning upcoming events to a virtual format when possible.
 Check the CGU Events Calendar for more details.

 CGU will not sponsor or reimburse travel to countries designated at a U.S. State Department level two or higher travel advisory for coronavirus risk.